 Ireland is famous for its damp but unpredictable climate.
 It can be bright and sunny one minute, and windy and rainy the next.
-So be sure to wear layers and to always keep a raincoat or an umbrella nearby.
+So be sure to wear layers and to always keep a raincoat or a travel umbrella nearby.
 Most importantly, keep a good attitude through it all: the shifting weather is all part of the fun of traveling to Ireland, and all the rain is why Ireland is so green and lush!

 Look, Dublin is a popular tourist city for a reason.
 It’s got an incredible pub culture, charming architecture, and enough to keep you busy for a few days.
 Dublin is so charming, in fact, that it can be tempting to spend your entire trip there.

 Plus, Dublin is more expensive than the rest of the country, so if you are trying to travel cheaply in Europe, you’ll find better deals in the countryside.
 If you need some inspiration, check out our guide on what to see in Ireland in 7 days.

 You won’t be in Ireland long before you hear the word “craic” bandied about somewhere.
 So what does it mean exactly?
 Well, I’ve heard a number of different translations depending on context, but it usually means something like “good times,” “party,” or “entertainment,” though it can also mean “gossip” or “chatter.”
 See here for a primer on the various levels of craic – it’s definitely one of the things you should know before traveling to Ireland!